 FI0330 – Unrelated Business Taxable Income (UBTI)

-- Three elements must be present in order for an activity conducted by the University to generate unrelated business income (UBI):
+- The University must file Form 990-T annually on gross income from unrelated trade or business of $1,000 or more per fiscal year.
+All three elements listed below must be present in order for an activity conducted by the University to generate unrelated business income (UBI):

 - Trade or Business – the term “trade or business” generally includes any activity carried on for the production of income.
 The IRS and the courts have long held that for any entity to classify an activity as a trade or business, it must conduct the activity with the intent to earn profit.
 Treas.
-Reg. §1.183-2(b) sets forth nine (9) different factors taken into account in making this profit motive determination, one of which is “history of income or losses with respect to the activity”.
+Reg. §1.183-2(b) sets forth nine different factors taken into account in making this profit motive determination, one of which is “history of income or losses with respect to the activity”.
 The IRS often disallows losses on Form 990-T if an activity incurs two or three consecutive years of losses.
-For example, a 4-H camp earns a net profit in 2014 but incurs net losses in years 2015, 2016 and 2017.
-The IRS would likely disallow the University from taking a loss on its 2018 990-T and would continue to disallow future losses until the 4-H camp earns a net profit again.
-If a department is unsure of whether or not an activity meets the profit motive test but is otherwise considered UBI, please proceed with reporting the activity to the Controller’s Office for final determination.
+For example, a 4-H camp earns a net profit in 2019 but incurs net losses in years 2020, 2021 and 2022.
+The IRS would likely disallow the University from taking a loss on its 2023 990-T and would continue to disallow future losses until the 4-H camp earns a net profit again.
+If a department has an activity that might not meet the profit motive test but is otherwise considered UBI, departments must proceed with reporting the activity to the Controller’s Office for final determination.

-- Regularly Carried On – activities ordinarily are considered regularly carried on if they show frequency and continuity of sales, and are pursued in a manner similar to comparable commercial activities of nonexempt organizations.
+- Regularly Carried On – activities ordinarily are considered regularly carried on if they show frequency and continuity of sales and are pursued in a manner similar to comparable commercial activities of nonexempt organizations.
+Seasonal activities may be regularly carried on even though they are conducted for a short period of time each year.

-- Substantially Unrelated to the Exempt Purpose of the University – see Paragraph 1 for definition of exempt purpose for state colleges and universities.
+- Substantially Unrelated to the Exempt Purpose of the University – see above for definition of exempt purpose for state colleges and universities.

-- Statutorily excepted, activities that meet one of the following criteria will not be subject to the unrelated business income tax (UBIT):
+- Activities that meet one of the following criteria will not be subject to the unrelated business income tax (UBIT):

 - Performed substantially (85% or more) by volunteer labor